 Advanced theories in GIS database structures, advanced applications, database transfers, database management, use of census data, spatial analysis, decision-making.
 Emphasis on ARC/INFO and its applications.
 Integration of GIS with Remote Sensing and GPS.
-Prerequisite: GEO 481.
+Lect.
+2, Lab.
+2. Prerequisite: GEO 481.
 Offered Sem.
 II.

 GEO/ESC 490/590 Cr.
 2-3

 Individual readings and investigation of selected problems in geography.
-Open to senior majors and minors with a “B” (3.00) average in geography.
+Open to senior majors and minors with a B (3.00) average in geography.
 Registration with consent of regular adviser, instructor, department chairperson, and the dean of the college in which the student is enrolled.
-Maximum credit applicable to major— 3; maximum credit from any instructor — 3.
-Repeatable for credit — maximum 6.
+Maximum credit applicable to major

 GEO/ESC 495/595 Cr.
 1-3

 Investigation into various topics in geography or the earth sciences.
 Varying topics will be offered at intervals with a specific title assigned to each.
 Prerequisite: two semesters of geography and/or earth science.
 Additional prerequisites may be required by the instructor.
-Repeatable for credit — maximum 6.
-Variable topics; check semester timetables.
-Offered occasionally.
+Repeatable for credit maximum 6.
+Variable topics check registration schedule each semester.